-The Board shall appoint from its members an Executive Committee composed of not less than five (5) members and one of whom shall be an independent director.
+The Board shall appoint from its members an Executive Committee composed of not less than five (5) members.

 The Executive Committee shall, in the interim between meetings of the Board of Directors, possess and exercise all the powers of the Board in the management and direction of the affairs of BPI, subject to the provisions of the BPI By-Laws and the limitations prescribed by law.
 The Executive Committee shall serve as the operating arm of the Board in all matters relating to corporate governance.
 It may approve all major policies, oversees all major risk taking activities on a more detailed basis and also functions as the Board's committee for the approval of all major credit risks.